Links on Android Authority may earn us a commission. Learn more.

-Gaming can be an intimidating hobby to get into.
-The sheer variety of platforms and games can be overwhelming to a newcomer, but a gaming console is never a bad choice.
+Gaming can be an intimidating hobby to get into, and consoles can be even harder to find right now.
+The sheer variety of platforms and games can be overwhelming to a newcomer, but a gaming console is never a wrong choice.
 They are straightforward to use and offer many other perks.
 Finding the right console mainly depends on what you prioritize — whether you want stellar graphics, a great library of exclusives, or portability, there is a console that’s right for you.
 We are here to help you with your choice by presenting you with our top picks for the best gaming consoles you can currently buy.

 The best gaming consoles:

 - Xbox Series X/Series S

 - NES/SNES Mini